Tayphong043/teamcity-documentation/topics/configuring-connections.md

 Before configuring a Slack connection, you need to create a [Slack app](https://api.slack.com/apps) with the following [bot token scopes](https://api.slack.com/scopes): `channels:read`, `chat:write`, `im:read`, `im:write`, `users:read`, `team:read`, `groups:read`.
 You can add these in __Features | OAuth & Permissions | Scopes__ of your Slack app.

-To ensure your TeamCity server can connect to Slack, specify all the possible endpoint addresses of the server as __Redirect URLs__ in __Features | OAuth \& Permissions__.
+To ensure your TeamCity server can connect to Slack, specify all the possible endpoint addresses of the server as __Redirect URLs__ in __Features | OAuth &amp; Permissions__.
 In most cases, it would be enough to specify the _Server URL_ set in __[Global Settings](configuring-server-url.md)__ in TeamCity.
 However, if you use a proxy for your TeamCity server but access this server directly, the authentication in Slack might not work unless the server's IP address is also specified in __Redirect URLs__.
 {instance="tc"}

 To ensure your TeamCity server can connect to Slack, specify its address as __Redirect URL__ in __Features | OAuth \& Permissions__.